Trump presses immunity argument in Summer Zervos defamation case

 In a statement to The Washington Post this month, Carroll said Trump had “damaged a reputation it took me decades of hard work to build.”

-In addition to denying her claims, Trump had derided the now-76-year-old Carroll as not his “type.”
+In addition to denying her claims, Trump had derided Carroll, now 76, as not his “type.”

 “I have been mocked and doubted, harassed and threatened, and am now seen by many as some crazy old bat who is ‘not his type’ and who made up a story of rape in order to sell more books,” she said.
 “Every day that goes by with me unable to prove that I was telling the truth and that Donald Trump was not — is another day of waiting to obtain the justice that I deserve.”

-Carroll’s lawyers have said the president’s lawyers have imposed delay tactics from the start, writing in a February court filing that Trump “has done everything he can to stop the truth from ever coming out.”
+Carroll’s lawyers have said the president’s lawyers have imposed delaying tactics from the start, writing in a February court filing that Trump “has done everything he can to stop the truth from ever coming out.”

 The president sought a dismissal on jurisdictional grounds, arguing that he couldn’t be sued in New York because he is a resident of Florida, where his Mar-a-Lago residence was declared his official home.